willianmano/moodle-block_ranking/README.md

 This block improves gamefication into the moodle plataform.

-The ranking block works together with the moodle course conclusion.
+The ranking block works together with the moodle course completion.
 In the moodle course you configure the criterias to the end of the course.
 The ranking block monitors these activities and add points to the students based on accomplishing the activities.
 There are different ways to gain points.

 For example:
  * If a student completes a html page the ranking adds 2 points.